raspberrypilearning/scratch-cat-goes-skiing/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/scratch-cat-goes-skiing-scratch2).

+--- /no-print ---

 ## Introduction

 You are going to use Scratch to create a skiing game in which you have to avoid randomly appearing obstacles to score points.